dippersauce/Raccoon/README.md

 ### Free theme for Ghost

 Hello, I created this theme Ghost for use on my security blog.
 I've released it for free so you can use on your site.
 Raccoon was originally forked from Mapache by [@GodoFredoNinja](http://bit.ly/tw-GodoFredoNinja) as seen below.
-Raccoon looks and behaves substantially different.
+Raccoon looks and behaves substantially different, but credit is due to the wonderful design I based it off of.

 ![](./documentation/mapache-screenshot.png)